driver1998/HookCoreAppWinUI/README.md

 Also remove the `runFullTrust` capability, and add whatever you need.

-Now you should build, deploy and run your WinUI 3 UWP.
+Now you should be able to build, deploy and run your WinUI 3 UWP app.